Wavefunction structure in quantum many-fermion systems with $k$-body interactions: conditional $q$-normal form of

-Going beyond the present analytical results and the various numerical investigations to be carried out as outlined in Section 6, in future it is necessary to examine and solve the following problems for a more complete description of strength functions in quantum many-particle systems and they are as follows. (i) For describing $F_\kappa(E)$ for all $\lambda$ values, we need to incorporate the BW or BW like form in $f_{CqN}$.
-How to generate this need to be worked out as a BW like form appears for $\lambda$ small (weak coupling limit) \cite{Ko-book,Zelea}. (ii) In the conditional $q$-normal definition, the $q$ value in $f_{CqN}$ and the two marginals are same.
-However, in practice they will not be same (see $q^{hv}$, $q^{h}$ and $q^v$ in Section 5).
-At present, we are not aware of a bivariate $q$-normal with different $q$'s for the two marginal densities and the $h$ function given in Section 4.
-This needs to be investigated in future and it is an important gap in proper representation of strength functions. (iii) In reality we have $H = h(1) +\sum_{k=1}^{k_{max}} \lambda_k V(k)$ with $k_{max}=3$ or 4.
-This situation need to be explored in future (in \cite{Ko-book} there is some discussion for $k_{max}=3$); note that $h(1)$ is the mean-field one-body part. (iv) Analytical formulas in Section 5 are valid only for fermions.
-It is more complex to derive the formulas for bosons.
-It is likely that the $N \rightarrow -N$ and $N \rightarrow m$ symmetries may apply, as used successfully in the past in many examples to obtain results for bosonic systems \cite{Ko-book} from the formulas derived for the fermionic systems.
+\item For describing $F_\kappa(E)$ for all $\lambda$ values, we need to incorporate the BW or BW-like form in $f_{CqN}$.
+BW-like form appears for small $\lambda$ (weak coupling limit) \cite{Ko-book,Zelea}.

+\item In the conditional $q$-normal definition, the $q$ value in $f_{CqN}$ and the two marginals are same.
+However, in practice they will not be same (see discussion about $q^{hv}$, $q^{h}$ and $q^v$ in Section 5).
+At present, we are not aware of a bivariate $q$-normal with different $q$'s for the two marginal densities and the $h$ function given in Section 2.3.
+This is an important gap in proper representation of strength functions.